-The first part-time Master of Science students to graduate from Wittenborg University of Applied Sciences celebrated their achievements on Friday during Wittenborg’s 2016 Summer Graduation Ceremony in Apeldoorn.
+The first part-time Master of Science students to graduate from WUAS celebrated their achievements on Friday during Wittenborg’s 2016 Summer Graduation Ceremony in Apeldoorn.

 They are Don Driessen, Amber Herrewijn and Marjorein van Houten-Geut.
 All 3 were awarded an MSc in International Event Management – earning a double degree from both Wittenborg and the University of Brighton in the UK.